 - The child’s bladder may not have enough space to hold the excess urine produced during the night.

 These reasons usually diminish as the child grows older.
-For instance, 15% of children aged five wet their bed at night while only 5% of ten-year-olds are nighttime bedwetters (2).
+For instance, 15% of children aged five wet their bed at night while only 5% of ten-year-olds are nighttime bedwetters (2). and usually almost all children stop bedwetting before they attain puberty.
 Nevertheless, it is essential to tackle nighttime bedwetting with appropriate training.

 Is Nighttime Potty Training Possible?